afrind/partial-post-replay/draft-frindell-httpbis-partial-post-replay.md

 There are two problems with this mechanism.

 First, the server cannot use this mechanism, to refuse requests with stream IDs lower than the highest stream ID it has already processed.
-For example if the server has received a partial request on stream ID=3, but has already begun processing a request on stream ID=5, it cannot send a GOAWAY with a Last-Stream-ID lower than 5.
+For example, if the server has received a partial request on stream ID=3, but has already begun processing a request on stream ID=5, it cannot send a GOAWAY with a Last-Stream-ID lower than 5.
 HTTP/2 does not have a status code that indicates an individual request is retryable

-Second, an intermediary can not seamlessly retry a POST request unless it has buffered the entire request body.
+Second, an intermediary cannot seamlessly retry a POST request unless it has buffered the entire request body.
 Buffering all request bodies presents an enormous scalability challenge.